 Transportation and Academic Supplies

-Your housing choices will also impact your monthly transportation costs.4 If you choose to live on-campus, you’ll save a few pounds by living close to your classes.
+Your housing choices will also impact your monthly transportation costs.
+If you choose to live on-campus, you’ll save a few pounds by living close to your classes.
 If you live off-campus, you’ll have to travel from your home to the campus, which can cost more.
-Fortunately, most academic institutions offer students a discounted transit pass.
-Check in with your institution to learn about the deals on transportation they offer their students.
+However, most academic institutions offer students a discounted public transit pass.
+Check in with your institution to see what options are available.
+Below, we’ve shared some average monthly costs for course supplies and transportation:4

-There are also travel discounts at the city and national level.
+Travel discounts also exist at the city and national level.
 Here are a few to watch for:

-- When traveling between cities, full-time students can buy a Young Person’s Railcard, which can save them 30% on train fares.
+- When traveling between cities, full-time students can buy a 16-25 Railcard or 26-30 Railcard, which helps them save up to 33% on train fares.

 - Studying in London?
-Save on your tube (metro/subway) rides with an Oyster Student Card.
+Save on your tube (subway) rides with an 18+ Student Oyster photocard.

 - If you’re under 22 years old, and studying in Scotland for more than six months, you might be able to ride for free on most of the nation’s bus services through the Young Person’s Free Bus Travel Scheme.

-The estimate above for “books and supplies” is an average monthly cost and covers a variety of academic supplies, including textbooks, binders, and pens.5
+The estimate above for “books and supplies” is an average monthly cost and covers a variety of academic supplies, including textbooks, binders, and pens.

 The cost of supplies can vary depending on your: